KieronKretschmar/MentorGG_ImplementationDocumentation/GitStrategy.md

 - Reduce common pain points when collaborating with team members on the same project.
 - Create a reliable and auditable history of projects.
-- Increase transpencry and encourage knowledge sharing.
+- Increase transparency and encourage knowledge sharing.

 ---